apersongithub/Revert-YouTube-UI/README.md

 a temporary solution to revert to the old ui. the new ui was put into effect since april and is slowly rolling out to users.

-# Paste the following code below into console
-document.cookie = "PREF=f6=8";
+# Steps
+Download the latest version
+goto chrome://extensions
+(make sure developer mode is enabled)
+Drag the zip file to the extensions page
+You're good to go!

 your youtube ui should be back to normal!

-feel free to update this code into and extension or modify it however you'd like!
+feel free to contribute or send a pull request